opconWizard/opcon-docs/docs/Files/Database-Information/Failover-and-Recovery-with-Replication.md

 14. Click the **Options** tab in the **Select a page** menu.
 15. Select the **Overwrite the existing database** checkbox.
 16. Go to the **Restore the database files as** frame.
-17. Make sure that the file name and path are valid for the database\'s data and log files.
+17. Make sure that the file name and path are valid for the database's data and log files.
 18. Go to the **Recovery state** frame.
 19. Click the radio button by Leave the database ready to use by rolling